Science Council challenges UK’s narrow and old fashioned view of science by releasing a list of the country’s 100 leading practising scientists

 Current science role: Distinguished Research Professor, Cardiff University, School of Engineering.

 Recognised for his experience as an applied mathematician in theoretical physics, electronic engineering and computer sciences.
 He is a Chartered Scientist, Chartered Physicist and Chartered Mathematician.
-He is a past-President of the Institute of Mathematics and its Applications, and a Fellow of the and Fellow of the Institute of Physics, Royal Academy of Engineering and the Royal Society.
+He is a past-President of the Institute of Mathematics and its Applications, and a Fellow of the Institute of Physics, Royal Academy of Engineering and the Royal Society.